-- An average human normally "sees" with wrong views.
-They think that worldly pleasures are beneficial.
-They have a "nicca, sukha, atta" mindset.
-That is based on avijjā or ignorance. - But the "previously unheard Dhamma" taught by the Buddha says that pursuing worldly pleasures can only lead to suffering and helplessness.
+- Humans normally "see" with wrong views.
+They think that worldly pleasures are beneficial (They are of "nicca, sukha, atta" nature).
+That is based on avijjā or ignorance.

+But the "previously unheard Dhamma" taught by the Buddha says that pursuing worldly pleasures can only lead to suffering.
 That is the "anicca, dukkha, anatta" nature.